 Your toilet system has many components and works to free you and your household from disease and a toxic environment.

-If you can smell a foul odour or your toilet seems blocked, it is important to unclog your drain using various DIY methods or contact your local plumber.
+If you can smell a foul odour or your toilet seems blocked, it is crucial to unclog your drain using various DIY methods or contact your local plumber.
 Without a fully functioning toilet, your human waste and things like toilet paper will have nowhere to go.
 This is a breeding ground for bacteria that can cause illness.
-The toilet flushes process works with your big sewer pipes and when treating sewage pipes.
+The toilet flushing process works with your big sewer pipes and when treating sewage pipes.

 Need a Plumbing Service?

-The main parts of a toilet are,
+The main parts of a toilet are:

 - Flush handle or button